TRENDING

 Here’s what caught my eye in AI this week, stuff you’ll probably see pop up in your feed soon (if it hasn’t already):

-whether you want it to or not
+1. Gmail now auto-summarizes your emails… whether you want it to or not

 Gemini’s getting a bigger role in your inbox.
 You don’t have to click anything anymore, long threads now get AI summary cards at the top, automatically.
 Handy?
 Kinda.
 But heads up: it’s not always accurate, and in does it unless you opt out.